-The person-level weight PERWT00F was developed in several stages.
-Person level weights for Panels 4 and 5 were created separately.
+The person-level weight PERWT01F was developed in several stages.
+Person-level weights for Panels 5 and 6 were created separately.
 The weighting process for each panel included an adjustment for nonresponse over time and poststratification.

-Poststratification was achieved by controlling to Current Population Survey (CPS)

-population estimates based on five variables.
+Poststratification was achieved initially by controlling to Current Population Survey (CPS) population estimates based on five variables.
+The five variables used in the establishment of the initial person-level poststratification control figures were: census region (Northeast, Midwest, South, West); MSA status (MSA, non-MSA); race/ethnicity (Hispanic, black but non-Hispanic, and other); sex; and age.
+A 2001 composite weight was then formed by multiplying each weight from Panel 5 by the factor (1/3) and each weight from Panel 6 by the factor (2/3).
+The choice of factors reflected the relative sample sizes of the two panels, helping to limit the variance of estimates obtained from pooling the two samples.
+The composite weight was then poststratified to the same set of CPS-based control totals.
+When poverty status information derived from income variables became available, a final poststratification was done on the previously established weight variable.
+Control totals were established based on poverty status (below poverty, from 100 to 125 percent of poverty, from 125 to 200 percent of poverty, from 200 to 400 percent of poverty, at least 400 percent of poverty) as well as the original five poststratification variables.

+3.2.1 MEPS Panel 5 Weight

+The person-level weight for MEPS Panel 5 was developed using the 2000 full year weight for an individual as a "base" weight for survey participants present in 2000.
+For key, in-scope respondents who joined an RU some time in 2001 after being out-of-scope in 2000, the 2000 family weight associated with the family the person joined served as a "base" weight.
+The weighting process included an adjustment for nonresponse over Rounds 4 and 5 as well as poststratification to population control figures for December 2001.
+These control figures were derived by scaling back the population totals obtained from the March 2001 CPS to reflect the December 2001 CPS estimated population distribution across age and sex categories as of December 2001.
 Variables used in the establishment of person-level poststratification control figures included: census region (Northeast, Midwest, South, West); MSA status (MSA, non-MSA); race/ethnicity (Hispanic, black but non-Hispanic, and other); sex; and age.
-A 2000 composite weight was then formed by multiplying each panel weight by .5 and then poststratifying the resulting weight to the same set of CPS-based control totals.
-When poverty status information derived from income variables became available, a final poststratification was done on the resulting weight variable, including poverty status (below poverty, from 100 to 125 percent of poverty, from 125 to 200 percent of poverty, from 200 to 400 percent of poverty, at least 400 percent of poverty) as well as the original five poststratification variables in the establishment of control totals.

-3.2.1 MEPS Panel 4 Weight

-The person-level weight for MEPS Panel 4 was developed using the 1999 full year weight for an individual as a "base" weight for survey participants present in 1999.
-For key, in-scope respondents who joined an RU some time in 2000 after being out of scope in 1999, the 1999 family weight associated with the family the person joined served as a "base" weight.
-The weighting process included an adjustment for nonresponse over Rounds 4 and 5 as well as poststratification to population control figures for December 2000.
-These control figures were derived by scaling back the population totals obtained from the March 2000 CPS to reflect the December 2000 CPS estimated population distribution across age and sex categories as of December 2000.
-Variables used in the establishment of person-level poststratification control figures included: census region (Northeast, Midwest, South, West); MSA status (MSA, non-MSA); race/ethnicity (Hispanic, black but non-Hispanic, and other); sex, and age.
-Overall, the weighted population estimate for the civilian noninstitutionalized population on December 31, 2000 is 275,158,755.
-Key, responding persons not in-scope on December 31, 2000 but in-scope earlier in the year retained, as their final Panel 4 weight, the weight after the nonresponse adjustment.
+Overall, the weighted population estimate for the civilian noninstitutionalized population on December 31, 2001 is 280,791,812.
+Key, responding persons not in-scope on December 31, 2001 but in-scope earlier in the year retained, as their final Panel 5 weight, the weight after the nonresponse adjustment.

-3.2.2 MEPS Panel 5 Weight
+3.2.2 MEPS Panel 6 Weight

-The person-level weight for MEPS Panel 5 was developed using the MEPS Round 1 person-level weight as a "base" weight.
+The person-level weight for MEPS Panel 6 was developed using the MEPS Round 1 person-level weight as a "base" weight.
 For key, in-scope respondents who joined an RU after Round 1, the Round 1 family weight served as a "base" weight.
-The weighting process included an adjustment for nonresponse over Round 2 and the 2000 portion of Round 3 as well as poststratification to the same population control figures for December 2000 used for the MEPS Panel 4 weights.
-The same five variables employed for Panel 4 poststratification (census region, MSA status, race/ethnicity, sex, and age) were used for Panel 5 poststratification.
-Similarly, for Panel 5, key, responding persons not in-scope on December 31, 2000 but in-scope earlier in the year retained, as their final Panel 5 weight, the weight after the nonresponse adjustment.
+The weighting process included an adjustment for nonresponse over Round 2 and the 2001 portion of Round 3 as well as poststratification to the same population control figures for December 2001 used for the MEPS Panel 5 weights.
+The same five variables employed for Panel 5 poststratification (census region, MSA status, race/ethnicity, sex, and age) were used for Panel 6 poststratification.
+Similarly, for Panel 6, key, responding persons not in-scope on December 31, 2001 but in-scope earlier in the year retained, as their final Panel 6 weight, the weight after the nonresponse adjustment.